ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 How else might we solve this problem?

 One option is to assume that `nZipWith` will never want to return a list of functions.
 I don't love that solution, but [here's someone implementing it](https://github.com/effectfully-ou/sketches/tree/master/avoid-overlapping-recursive) for `appF` (which they call `liftAn`).
+I haven't checked how well it works.

 Something else that might work is to wrap the return value of the initial function in some singleton type.